eehitchcock/100_readings/master_list.md

 94. Copeland, _Rhetoric, Hermeneutics, and Translation_
 95. Irvine, _The Making of Textual Culture: Grammatica and Literary Theory 350-1100_
 96. Reynolds, _Medieval Reading: Grammar, Rhetoric, and the Classical Text_

-"Literary Scribes: The Harley Scribe and Robert Thornton as Case Studies."
-In Insular Books: Vernacular Manuscript Miscellanies in Late Medieval Britain.
-Ed.
-M. Connolly and R. Radulescu.
-Proceedings of the British Academy 201.
-Oxford: Oxford University Press, 2015.
-Pp.61-79.
+97. Fein, _Literary Scribes: The Harley Scribe and Robert Thornton as Case Studies_
-Cluster on multilingualism in recent volume of Speculum.
+98. Baswell (ed.), _Competing Archives, Competing Histories: French and Its Cultural Locations in Late-Medieval England_

-Andrew Taylor Textual Situations
+99. Check these out:

-Daniel Birkholz  works on Harley MS
+	- Daniel Birkholz, _Histoire Imparfaite: Gilote et Johane and the Counterfactual Lessons of Harley 2253_

-Arthur Bahr Fragments and Assemblages (mostly on Auchinleck)
+	- Arthur Bahr, _Fragments and Assemblages_ (__PR255 .B27 2013__)

-Chaucer Review 47 (2013)  Special issue on ME MSS
+	- Chaucer Review 47 (2013) (PR1901 .C45 or Periodical RR)

-Alexandra Gillespie and Daniel Wakelin, eds., The Production of Books in England 135 - 1500
+	- Gillespie Wakelin (eds)., _The Production of Books in England 1350-1500_